 Are there actually luxury hotels on Route 66?

 Yes — several restored 1920s and 30s grand hotels are now genuinely luxurious.
-La Posada in Winslow, Arizona, the El Tovar at the Grand Canyon, and the Inn at Death Valley are the centerpieces.
-Book these first and build the rest of your itinerary around them.
+La Posada in Winslow, Arizona, the El Tovar at the Grand Canyon, and the Inn at Death Valley are the centrepieces.
+Book these first and build the rest of your itinerary around them, as they sell out far ahead in the centennial year.

 What's the best segment to do during the centennial year?

 The Albuquerque to Santa Monica stretch is the most iconic and includes the Grand Canyon, the Painted Desert, and the most photographed sections of the road.
-For travelers who want to align with major centennial events, the Springfield kickoff (late April) and the Tulsa Birthday Bash (November 11) are the natural anchors for trips planned around them.
+For travellers who want to align with major centennial events, the Springfield kickoff (late April) and the Tulsa Birthday Bash (11 November) are the natural anchors for trips planned around them.

 Cookie Settings